 Yes.
 Any costs incurred in the purchase or sale, or any money spent on improving the assets can be deducted from your capital gains before CGT is applied.

-Even if you're a basic-rate taxpayer (20%) it's possible that a large enough capital gain can push you into a higher-rate tax bracket.
-This means that you'll likely pay the higher rate of CGT on the amount that takes you over the threshold.
+Even if you're a basic-rate taxpayer (20%), a large enough capital gain could push you into a higher-rate tax bracket.
+This means that you pay the higher rate of CGT on the amount that takes you over the threshold.

 Add your taxable capital gains to your regular taxable income.
-If you're a basic-rate taxpayer, £37,500 is the maximum you can earn for the 2020/21 tax year.
+If you're a basic-rate taxpayer, £37,700 is the maximum you can earn for the 2020/21 tax year.
 Any income above this will be taxed at the higher rate.
-Add your taxable income and capital gains together, of the total is less than £37,500, you’ll pay basic-rate CGT.
-If the total pushes you over a higher tax threshold, you’ll pay the basic-rate on the portion up to the threshold, and the higher rate on the rest.
+Add your taxable income and capital gains together.
+If the total is less than £37,700, you’ll pay basic-rate (10%) CGT.
+If the total pushes you over a higher tax threshold, you’ll pay the basic rate on the portion up to the threshold and the higher rate (20%) on the rest.

-If you make a loss on a sale an asset, you report it to HM Revenue and Customs (HMRC) and deduct it from your total taxable gains.
+If you make a loss on the sale of an asset, you can report it to HM Revenue and Customs (HMRC) and deduct it from your total taxable gains.
 These are known as ‘allowable losses’.

 If your capital gains still push above the annual exempt amount, you can deduct any unused losses from previous tax years.